kazyklas/personal-blog/docs/books/02_Eat that frog.md

 1. What are the biggest frogs to do biggest impact?
 2. What can I do to really make the difference.
 (The only me)
 3. What this frog is for me?

-“**Learn to say NO” to the tasks that is not vital to me in this time.**

-Say it early and say it often.

-**To starting something new you have to stop doing something old.**

-**Procrastinate on purpose.** Review the duties and tasks without the loss and

-Then procrastinate on them.

 ## Answer to yourself this